openservicemesh/osm/docs/patterns/sidecar_injection.md

 ### Enabling Automatic Sidecar Injection

+Prerequisites:
+- The namespace to which the pods belong must be a monitored namespace that is added to the mesh using the `osm namespace add` command.

 Automatic Sidecar injection can be enabled in the following ways:

 - While enrolling a namespace into the mesh using `osm` cli: `osm namespace add <namespace> --enable-sidecar-injection`